ferrilab/bitvec/README.md

 This imports the following symbols:

-- `BigEndian`
 - `BitBox` (only when an allocator is present)
+- `BitOrder`
 - `BitSlice`
 - `BitStore`
 - `BitVec` (only when an allocator is present)
 - `Bits`
-- `BitsMut`
-- `Cursor`
+- `Lsb0`
-- `LittleEndian`
+- `Msb0`
 - `bitbox!` (only when an allocator is present)
 - `bitvec!` (only when an allocator is present)

-If you do not want these names imported directly into the local scope – `Cursor`, `BigEndian`, and `LittleEndian` are likely culprits for name collision – then you can import the prelude with a scope guard:
+If you do not want these names imported directly into the local scope, then you can import the prelude with a scope guard:

 ```rust
 use bitvec::prelude as bv;